AkasHZamaN/product-analysis-interactive/README.md

-# Getting Started with Create React App
+# Online Products Reviewer's

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was tailwind with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Available script in this project:
+* Here I was created custom hooks.
+* Here I was use Destructuring.
+* Here I created own json file for reviews.
+* Here I used Routes, intall tailwind css and react heroicons etc.

 In the project directory, you can run: